coffee-fueled-dev/tkn/notes.md

-Query to recombine tkns from database using the dict:

-MATCH (tkn:Tkn)
+Pagerank query that recovers original token values:

+CALL pagerank.get() YIELD node, rank
+WITH node, rank
+ORDER BY rank DESC

+WITH node, rank,
-WITH tkn, split(tkn.lookupKeys, '|') AS keys
+CASE WHEN node.lookupKeys IS NULL THEN [] ELSE split(node.lookupKeys, '|') END AS keys
+WHERE size(keys) > 0
 UNWIND range(0, size(keys)-1) AS index
-WITH tkn.value AS tokenValue, keys[index] AS key, index MATCH (dict:ValueDictionary)
+WITH node.value AS tokenValue, keys[index] AS key, index, rank WHERE key IS NOT NULL
+MATCH (dict:ValueDictionary)
 WHERE dict.key = key
-WITH tokenValue, index, dict.value AS value
-ORDER BY tokenValue, index
+WITH tokenValue, index, dict.value AS value, rank ORDER BY tokenValue, index
-WITH tokenValue, collect(value) AS originalValues RETURN tokenValue AS encodedToken, originalValues, reduce(s = "", value IN originalValues | s +
+WITH tokenValue, collect(value) AS originalValues, rank WHERE size(originalValues) > 0
+RETURN reduce(s = "", value IN originalValues | s +
 CASE WHEN s = "" THEN "" ELSE ", " END +
-value) AS originalTokenString
+value) AS originalTokenString, rank
+ORDER BY rank DESC